ghi-electronics/duelang-website/hardware/click.md

 ![Mikroe Click](images/mikroe-click.png)

-These standard includes multiple ways of connecting sensors, such as SPI or I2C.
+This standard includes multiple ways of connecting sensors, such as SPI or I2C.
 This opens the door the possibilities but also means more knowledge is necessary.

 ![Mikroe Click Pinout](images/click-pinout.png)